Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Security and Privacy in Eye Tracking and Implications for Virtual Reality

-When eye-based authentication is taken into account, there are two prominent directions: iris-based and eye movement-based authentication.
-On the one hand, while iris textures are like visual fingerprints and help authenticate users with very high accuracies~\cite{KUMAR20101016, XSong2020} and iris-based authentication has also been used in real-world scenarios such as in airports and border-crossings~\cite{Daugman2009}, especially due to privacy reasons, many of the commercial HMDs that integrate eye trackers do not provide raw eye images to the users or applications~(e.g., HTC Vive Pro Eye and Microsoft HoloLens 2).
-This can mitigate the problem to some extent; however, in the case of iris-textures utilized in VR, data protection issues should be handled carefully possibly by using encryption schemes~\cite{XSong2020}.
-On the other hand, even if the iris textures are not captured or not accessible with these devices, eye movements will still be output by the eye trackers and it is also plausible to carry out authentication using eye movements in the background over a certain period of time depending on the eye tracker frequencies and granularity of extracted eye movement features to perform this task.
-While we do not carry out an extensive review for eye-based authentication, we provide essential studies that are related to implicit biometric authentication especially utilizing eye movements in VR, and discuss why they are related to privacy aspects of such data.
-For more detailed information on eye-based authentication and authentication with different modalities including eye tracking, we refer the reader to the survey papers by Katsini et al.~\cite{katsini_secpriv_survey_chi20} and Stephenson et al.~\cite{stephenson2022sok}, respectively.
+When we consider eye-based authentication, there are two primary directions: iris-based and eye movement-based authentication.
+On the one hand, while iris textures are like visual fingerprints and help authenticate users with very high accuracies~\cite{XSong2020, nguyen_2024_acm_compsurveys}, and iris-based authentication can also be used in real-world scenarios such as border crossings~\cite{Daugman2009}.
+Due to privacy reasons, many commercial HMDs with eye trackers do not provide raw eye images to users or applications (e.g., HTC Vive Pro Eye~\cite{vrcompare_htcviveproeye}).
+This precaution can somewhat mitigate the problem; however, in the case of iris-textures utilized in VR, data protection issues should be handled carefully, possibly by using encryption~\cite{XSong2020}.
+On the other hand, even if the iris textures are not captured or are inaccessible, eye movements will still be provided, making it plausible to carry out authentication using them in the background over a certain period.
+While we do not conduct an extensive review of eye-based authentication, we provide essential studies related to implicit biometric authentication, particularly utilizing eye movements in VR, and discuss why these studies are relevant to the privacy aspects of such data.
+For more detailed information on authentication, and particularly eye-based authentication, we refer the reader to the prior survey papers~\cite{stephenson2022sok, katsini_secpriv_survey_chi20}.